-Avinash Kaushik is a best-selling author, co-founder of Market Motive Inc. and is the analytics evangelist for Google.
-Jessica Lee, writer at Bruce Clay, Inc., recently interviewed Avinash for the company blog and gained some insight on Web analytics straight from the guru of analytics himself.
-In this special feature article, we asked three Bruce Clay, Inc. analysts to weigh in on his answers: Scott Fowles, Bradley Leese and Shiel Love, to give their perspectives and takeaways for our SEO Newsletter audience.
+Avinash Kaushik is a best-selling author, co-founder of Market Motive Inc. and the analytics evangelist for Google.
+Jessica Lee, writer at Bruce Clay Inc., recently interviewed Avinash for the company blog and gained some insight on web analytics straight from the guru of analytics himself.
+In this special feature article, we asked three Bruce Clay, Inc. analysts to weigh in on his answers: Scott Fowles, Bradley Leese and Shiel Love.
+They give their perspectives and takeaways for our audience.

 Scott Fowles: Avinash is saying here that all too often, webmasters focus entirely on diagnostic metrics as sole KPIs.
 Instead, it’s better to use those metrics in order to understand the impact that they have or the insight that they might give to the bottom line, real KPIs.
 In other words: traffic and rankings are no longer valid KPIs, however, conversion-rate impact by keyword is a valid KPI.

 Bradley Leese: As Mr. Kaushik states in Question 2, part of the Googlebot measures page load time, which I interpret to mean that site speed impacts Google keyword placement (rankings.)
 Pretty safe to assume?
 If Googlebot can’t access your page or the page is slower than the competition, then the rankings suffer.